curl/everything-curl/usingcurl-proxies.md

-Still, assuming that the HTTP proxy allows it, you can ask it to tunnel through to a remote server on any port number so you can do other protocols "normally" even when tunnelling.
-Do tunnelled FTP like this:
+Still, assuming that the HTTP proxy allows it, you can ask it to tunnel through to a remote server on any port number so you can do other protocols "normally" even when tunneling.
+You can do FTP tunneling like this:

     curl -p -x http://proxy.example.com:80 ftp://ftp.example.com/file.txt